syncfusion-content/java-file-format-docs/java-file-formats/word-library/faq.md

 {% tabs %}

-{% highlight c# %}
+{% highlight JAVA %}
-//Creates a new Word document
+//Create a new Word document.
 WordDocument document = new WordDocument();
-//Adds new section to the document
+//Add new section to the document.
-IWSection section = document.AddSection();
+IWSection section = document.addSection();
-//Adds new paragraph to the section
+//Add new paragraph to the section.
-IWParagraph paragraph = section.AddParagraph();
+IWParagraph paragraph = section.addParagraph();
-//Appends text to the paragraph
+//Append text to the paragraph.
-IWTextRange text = paragraph.AppendText("This sample illustrates how to track the changes made to the word document. ");
+IWTextRange text = paragraph.appendText("This sample illustrates how to track the changes made to the word document. ");
-//Sets font name and size for text text.CharacterFormat.FontName = "Times New Roman";
+//Set font name and size for text. text.getCharacterFormat().setFontName("Times New Roman");
-text.CharacterFormat.FontSize = 14;
+text.getCharacterFormat().setFontSize(14);
-text = paragraph.AppendText("This track changes is useful in shared environment.");
+text = paragraph.appendText("This track changes is useful in shared environment.");
-text.CharacterFormat.FontSize = 12;
+text.getCharacterFormat().setFontSize(12);
-//Turns on the track changes option document.TrackChanges = true;
+//Turn on the track changes option. document.setTrackChanges(true);
-//Saves and closes the document document.Save("Sample.docx", FormatType.Docx);
+//Save and close the document. document.save("Sample.docx", FormatType.Docx);
-document.Close();
+document.close();
 {% endhighlight %}

 {% endtabs %}